kubevirt/community/membership_policy.md

 * Operates the SIG
   * Updates charter when required
   * Updates sigs.yaml SIG entry
-* Communicates and coordinates
+* Communicates and coordinates:
-  * With sponsored WGs,
+  * with sponsored WGs
-  * With other SIGs, and
+  * with other SIGs
-  * The broader community
+  * to the broader community
 * Claims approver rights in scope, i.e. by
   * Creating a sig-approver group in `OWNERS_ALIASES`,
   * Adding a reference to the above in an `OWNERS` file